Steven G. Dunn

 Experience:

-Senior Software Engineer, Unmanned Autonomous Helicopter Development and Testing - The Boeing Company / Frontier Systems, Inc. (2002-present)
+Senior Software Engineer, Unmanned Autonomous Helicopter Development and Testing - The Boeing Company / Frontier Systems, Inc. (2002-2012)

 Software engineering in a cross-disciplinary team responsible for the design, development, building, testing, and flight of a full-size, autonomous, long-endurance, unmanned helicopter.